| Reading time: | 15 min |

 All of the download files are available on the Docker Desktop product page .

-On any platform, confirm the Docker Desktop installation is successful with:
+On any platform, confirm the Docker Desktop installation is successful:

 docker run hello-world